akaalias/extract-highlights-plugin/README.md

 This is a very bare-bones implementation of [icebear](https://forum.obsidian.md/u/icebear/summary)'s plugin request on Obsidian Forum https://forum.obsidian.md/t/extract-highlights-from-note/7867

+Email me if you have any questions, suggestions, issues => alexis.rondeau@gmail.com

 ### How it works
 This release will copy the highlights delimited by == into your clipboard as a bullet-list.